crypblizz8/web3-react-native/README.md

 - [ ] NotAWallet: a burner seed phrase wallet + account abstraction
 - [ ] NotAWalletV2: a MPC wallet.
 - [ ] NotAWalletV3: burner / MPC Wallet to onboard people (register ENS / make swaps / buy an NFT)

+Make a community compiled list on Web3 And React Native
+- Resources
+- Blogs
+- Similar to how I did awesome-aa.